brimdata/zed/zng/docs/spec.md

 #### 3.2.1 Character Escape Rules

+Any Unicode code point may be represented in a `string` value using the same `\u` syntax as Javascript.
+Specifically:
+* The sequence `\uhhhh` where each `h` is a hexadecimal digit represents the Unicode code point corresponding to the given 4-digit (hexadecimal) number.
+* `\u{h*}` where there are from 1 to 6 hexadecimal digits inside the
+  brackets represents the Unicode code point corresponding to the given hexadecimal number.
+`\u` followed by anything that does not conform to the above syntax is not a valid escape sequence.
+The behavior of an implementation that encounters such invalid sequences in a `string` type is undefined.

 Any character in a `bstring` value may be escaped from the ZNG formatting rules using the hex escape syntax, i.e., `\xhh` where `h` is a hexadecimal digit.
 This allows binary data that does not conform to a valid UTF-8 character encoding to be embedded in the `bstring` data type.
+`\x` followed by anything other than two hexadecimal digits is not a valid escape sequence.
+The behavior of an implementation that encounters such invalid sequences in a `bstring` type is undefined.

-These special characters must be hex escaped if they appear within a `bstring`
+These special characters must be hex escaped if they appear within a `string` or `bstring` type:
-type:
 ```
 ; \n \\
 ```